Rent safe and private dog parks hosted by locals

 Early Socialization and Exposure

 Early socialization is key for preventing reactivity.
-As discussed in this Sniffspot article on leash reactivity, puppies have a critical socialization period up to around 16 weeks of age.
+Puppies have a critical socialization period up to around 16 weeks of age.
 Positive experiences during this time create a foundation for confident adult dogs.
 Exposing your puppy to a variety of sights, sounds, smells, people, and other animals—while keeping it positive!—sets them up for success.
 Think of it like building a strong immune system: early exposure helps them develop resilience to new and potentially stressful situations later on.

 Focus Training and Building Attention